sparkflows/sparkflows-docs/docs/tutorials/analytics/distribution-graphs.rst

 Distribution Graphs
 ===================

 This workflow reads a CSV file.
-It then distributed to weekly, monthly & yearly to annalyse using Graphs.
+It then Plots graphs of distribution of data by Week, Month & Year.

 Worklow
 -------